Sun Loving Shrubs

 ROSES (Rosa)

 Thriving in full sun, roses deliver strong flowering and classic form, with blooms appearing from late spring through summer and often continuing into fall.
-Rosa ‘Rosie the Riveter’ (shown here) is grown for its warm apricot to orange blooms with a soft, ruffled form, developing best in bright conditions where color and fragrance are most pronounced.
-Its upright habit and steady flowering create a full, showy display in sunny garden settings.
+Rosa ‘Sweet Fragrance’ (shown here) is grown for its warm apricot to orange blooms with a soft, ruffled form, developing best in bright conditions where color and fragrance are most pronounced.
+Its upright habit and steady flowering create a full, showy display in sunny gardens.

 Roses are well suited to borders, focal plantings, or rose beds where full sun supports vigorous growth and repeat bloom.
 Rosa ‘Sally Holmes’ offers large clusters of creamy white, lightly fragrant flowers with a more open, airy form, while Rosa ‘Twilight Zone’ adds deep, rich purple blooms that create strong contrast.
 Together, these selections provide continuous color, varied flower form, and reliable performance in sun-filled landscapes.